 In the meanwhile, our studio is home to three floor looms and three spinning wheels!

 This is our 1920’s Bernat F130 six harness loom.
 It’s newest to us, and we are still learning the ropes with this beauty we call Gracie.
 She needed some refurbishing and the girls did a great job on her!
 She makes some beautiful cloth.
 She was recently sold to a wonderful weaver lady that fell in love with her!

 And we have a lovely old Union 36 rug loom.
 Her name is Rosie.
 She makes some beautiful rugs on her old body!
 She actually lived through a fire!
 You can see some of the scorching on her frame and such.
 We think it just adds a lot of character to this old grand lady.

-We also have a Ullman 4 harness loom, a smaller traveling floor loom.
-We have called her Ikea because she has all these parts and folds up!
+We also have had a Ullman 4 harness loom, a smaller traveling floor loom.
+We called her Ikea because she has all these parts and folds up!
 I know it’s a little silly but it helps us to know what loom we are talking about.
 Jessy is a very talented weaver on the multi shaft looms, and I am more of a weaver on Rosie, the 2 harness loom.

 We occasionally get looms in that we refurbish and then sell.
 Right now we don’t have any that are available, but that can change in an instant!